DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 - All changes have been deployed in pre-production environment

 ### Exit Criteria:
-- all identified and logged issues during the testing phases are fixed and retested
-- sanity check in preprod are completed
 - All tests have been completed, with any issues found logged in the product backlog
 - Issue priority agreed with Product owner;
     - Any new critical issues found during release test are resolved prior to release and retested